stronnag/mwptools/docs/mwp-Gtk4-migration-guide.md

 If you use any of the map proxies (`bproxy`, `gmproxy`), you must use the latest version.

+## Display Variables / Tweaks

+There are a couple of Gtk related environment variables that may affect the performance of mwp, particularly on older or less well supported GPUs:

+* `GSK_RENDERER` : Recently the Gtk default was changed from `gl` to `ngl` (new GL).
+At some stage the Gtk default will become `vulkan`.
+The `ngl` and `vulkan` renderers may be slower that `gl` on older GPUs, so setting this to `gl` may improve performance, particularly when dragging way point icons.

+  On some less well supported GPUs (e.g. Imagination on riscv64) it may be necessary to use the `cairo` renderer;  it is also necessary on the author's touch screen tablet for touch screen operation.
+* `GDK_BACKEND` : In the event that your hardware / software stack is almost hopelessly broken such that mwp is aborted with a Gdk message like  "Error 71 (Protocol error) dispatching to Wayland display", then setting this variable to `x11` may help.

+These environment variables may be set in `~/.config/mwp/cmdopts` if needed.

 ## Optional

 If you use a map sources file in `~/.config/mwp`, optionally convert the `#X#` elements (for X, Y, Z) replacing with more standard `{x}` etc.